hkhanna/django-base/USAGE.md

 One approach to help answer these questions is to create the concept of a "personal org".
 This adds some complexity because that org would be treated differently in many cases.
 For example, if a personal org is named after the owner, should changing the owner's name change the name of the personal org?
 If a user is created because they were invited to an org, does it make sense to create a personal org too?
 And if a user leaves their last org and doesn't have a personal org, perhaps it should create one.
 In a lot of applications, the concept of a personal org would not make sense.
 But in primarily consumer-facing ones, it might.

 Another approach might be the concept of a single "default" org that a user gets added to if they don't have another one.
 This is simpler, but runs the risk of users seeing each others' data, depending on which models are linked to the `Org` model.
+For example, it should not be possible for users to see the list of members in the default org.

 A third approach might simply be to prevent a user from accessing any org-required views until they create an org.
 Perhaps something they could do on signup if they didn't join via an invitation from an org.